poseidonos/poseidonos/doc/guides/cli/poseidonos-cli_volume_set-property.md

   -n, --new-volume-name string   The new name of the volume.
       --primary-volume           If specified, the volume will be set to a primary volume.
 This flag cannot be set with --secondary-volume
       --secondary-volume         If specified, the volume will be set to a secondary volume for HA.
-      --user-volume              If specified, the volume will be set to a user voume.
-This flag cannot be set with --wal-volume
   -v, --volume-name string       The name of the volume to set the property.
-      --wal-volume               If specified, the volume will be set to a wal volume for HA.
 ```

 ### Options inherited from parent commands